f5devcentral/f5-agility-labs-waf/docs/waf302/module1-petstore/lab1.rst

 |

-7. Click on **List Available Pets** request but **'do not'** click **Send** yet Observe Authorization, Headers, and the GET request Notice the auth type, and Headers we’re passing in the request.
+7. Click on **List Available Pets** request but **'do not'** click **Send** yet.
+Observe Authorization method, Headers, and URL for the GET request.

 |
 |

 8. Click on **Send** at the far-right side of the Postman window.
-Observe the request Status is 200 Ok, in the body of the API response lists all the available pets.
+Observe the response Status is 200 Ok, in the body of the API response lists all the available pets.

 |
 |

-9. Let’s run through the same steps above on the **Place Order** for Pet and **Check Status** of Order requests.
+9. Let’s run through the same steps above on the **Place Order for Pet** and **Check Status of Order** requests.